cseanburns/semantic_web_development/src/4a-json-basics.md

 The purpose of JSON-LD is to provide computers with data about the context and content of web pages.
-That is, the purpose is to provide *metadata*, or *data about data*, to computers, like search engines and AI, that allow them to build an *understanding* our web pages.
+That is, the purpose is to provide *metadata*, or *data about data*, to computers, like search engines and AI, that allow them to build an *understanding* of our web pages.
-Major platforms like Google, Bing, and others, use JSON-LD to understand web content specifically.
+Major platforms like Google, Bing, and others use JSON-LD to understand web content specifically.

 ## JSON